 An accessory and CPX modules provide for conveniently managing numerous settings, without you having to be a hard disk wizard.

 HDDRIVER supports the SCSI Driver interface for a unified access to peripherals.
 This open software interface, which is not limited to SCSI devices only, is used by a range of other drivers and applications.
 Optical SATA drives innately use SCSI commands anyway, for IDE and SATA hard disk drives HDDRIVER emulates them.
 This means that any application can access IDE, ATAPI and SATA drives as if they were SCSI devices.
 HDDRIVER's SCSI Driver supports 64 bit sector numbers, so that drives > 2 TiB (2048 GiB) can be addressed with their full capacity.
 Additionally, HDDRIVER supports the complete set of functions defined by the latest XHDI standard.

 With MagiC, MiNT or Big-DOS and HDDRIVER up to 31 drives and big partitions can be managed.
 Single partitions can be mapped to the drives A: and B:.

 Features like booting from any partition, SCSI initiator identification and bus arbitration (for a maximum of compatibility with the SCSI standard) can be taken for granted with HDDRIVER.

 While the development of other drivers has been abandoned, the HDDRIVER software package is still actively maintained.
 The scope of delivery includes a detailed printed English or German manual.
-In case of problems or questions users get support by the FAQ, by email or in the HDDRIVER forum.
+In case of questions users get support by the FAQ, by email or in the HDDRIVER forum.